 Some vendors provide customized quotes rather than flat-rate packages.
 Make sure you understand what you want and need so that you can explain it to the vendor’s sales representative.
 The representative will design a package that best meets your needs and provide you with a cost estimate.

-This phase of the research aims to determine which tool will provide the best value for money.
-Determine which device can meet your bare minimum for the price you’re willing to pay.
+This research phase aims to determine which tool will provide the best value for money.
+Determine which device can meet your bare minimum for the price you will pay.

 This step allows you to eliminate tools that would either not meet your requirements or would meet your needs but at a high cost.

 Hopefully, you have narrowed down your options and are down to no more than four pieces of software on your list.
 Time to investigate deeper.
 Start asking around.

 If you know any tech people who use survey tools, see if they use any ones on your list.
 Interview these individuals.

 Join survey tool-specific groups on social media sites.
 Inquire about what other members think of the tools.
 It would be even better to ask them to share their experience.